edisplay/RCB_TA_notes/week-22-computer-science/sorting/lesson_plan.md

 - open the index.html file (this is in the students dir)
 - open / run the file with the debug console on
 - you will get an error that says "Uncaught ReferenceError: insertionSort is not defined"
-- define a function called insertionSort
+- define a function called insertionSort (create a file and include it or write it inline in the html file)
-- IMPORTANT: don't write a `swap` function: one has been provided for you.
+- **IMPORTANT**: don't write a `swap` function: one has been provided for you.
 - use the english pseudo code to implement insertion sort function
 - if you finish early with this exercise, implement a recursive insertion sort:
 ```